-How Paul McCartney Played Bass With the Beatles for the First Time
+The First Time Paul McCartney Played Bass With the Beatles

 Every journey begins with a single step, and Paul McCartney's first step toward becoming one of the most influential and widely admired bassists in rock 'n' roll started with him being browbeaten into taking the job.